jg-rp/json-p3/docs/docs/guides/jsonpath-syntax.md

 ### Recursive descent

-The recursive descent segment (`..[<selectors>]`) selects all nodes, recursively, beneath the current selection in the JSON document tree.
+The recursive descent segment (`..[<selectors>]`) visits all nodes, recursively, beneath the current selection in the JSON document tree.
 There mst be at least one selector.
 In this example we use shorthand notation for a property name (`score`), but a bracketed selector list is OK too.

 ```text
 $..score